 A pilot is meant to check the performance of your working relationship and to test drive what a technology implementation and relationship might be like, what kind of metrics can signpost, what metrics and counter metrics should be monitored in the future, full set collaboration.

 Unilever owns over 400 consumer goods brands.
 The Foundry is Unilever's central platform that helps those brands engage with startups to solve their particular business challenges.
 The Foundry has facilitated an impressive 60 startup pilots with 20 Unilever brands yearly.
-One of the examples is one of the most innovative startups, Digital Genius, identified through Unilever's Foundry, which let customers text their available ingredients to Chef Wendy, an algorithm-based technology that replies with recipe recommendations.
+One of the examples is one of the most innovative startups, Digital Genius, identified through Unilever's Foundry, which lets customers text their available ingredients to Chef Wendy, an algorithm-based technology that replies with recipe recommendations.
 After an initial pilot in South Africa, Knorr and Digital Genius are now expanding their collaboration across multiple countries and brands.
 The startup's technology helped Knorr not only to develop high–quality customer experiences in its new markets but also enabled Knorr to build a database of millions of customer preferences.

 No Executives.
 No success.
 Resources wasted.

-One of the most critical jobs of a team which handles open innovation is to build and grow an internal network of visionary business leaders across the corporate.
+One of the most critical jobs of a team that handles open innovation is to build and grow an internal network of visionary business leaders across the corporate.
 It's a big responsibility.
 This network should be as extensive as possible, including all business units, corporate functions, teams, and offices; product management, IT, manufacturing, marketing, sales, customer success, account management, customer support are not enough, it should be more players like human resources, finance, legal, tax, and compliance.

 Furthermore, the network needs to be at the top level of the corporate ladder.
 Building effective collaboration with startups requires a budget and fast decision making.
 For this reason, the network should also consider these particular conditions.